 [lighting venn diagram]

-We use this framework for thinking about ALPRs and Fusion Centers, which are our “points of interest” today.
-The NYPD spying of Muslims is a good story that combines the use of “new” surveillance tools like ALPRs with the “old” practice of domestic surveillance of social and political movements.
-But to understand that story, we start with the Panthers.
+A more recent example of this old/new context of surveillance is the NYPD’s spying of Muslims.
+It combines the use of “new” surveillance tools like ALPRs with the “old” practice of domestic surveillance of social and political movements.

 From 1956–1971, J Edgar Hoover ran the FBI program COINTELPRO to undermine social movements.
 Local police units that collaborated with this political spying were called “Red Squads.”